dong845/Res_Swin/README.md

-# Res_Swin: Effective combination of ResNet and Swin Transformer for denoising of CT images
+# Res-Swin: Effective Combination of ResNet and Swin Transformer for LDCT Denoising

-This repository is a master thesis project in Leiden University
+This is my master thesis project in the Leiden University

 ## Overview

-- models folder: Include all the models of experiments, models of Red CNN, TransUNet refer from other repository
+- models folder: Include all the models of experiments, among them, RED-CNN and TransUNet refer from other repositories

-- warmup_scheduler folder: Implement warmup schedueler (reference)
+- warmup_scheduler folder: Implement schedueler with warmup period (reference)

-- main.py: Implementation file with mutiple setting parameters
+- main.py: File with mutiple setting parameters, and can be used for training with different dataset and visualize saved results

-- train.py: Overall training pipline, including creating dataset, train and test.
+- train.py: Overall training pipline, including creating dataset, training process and testing process.

 - measure.py: Measurement function of PSNR and SSIM (reference)